 Joanna Wyld is an experienced editor and proofreader, and between 2001 and 2007 was Editor at Sanctuary Classics.
 She is currently Editor for Odradek Records.

 When writing for children Joanna has shown particular versatility, completing a note in verse for a disc narrated by Harry Enfield, as well as writing a short biography of Enfield, commissioned by his agent.
 On the strength of this release, Magpie’s Susan Stranks commissioned Joanna to write a poem for the children’s online radio station Fun Radio Live.

-Joanna Wyld is passionate about music education.
-In addition to her writing and editorial work, she is a primary school music specialist and private flute teacher, and is part of a trio comprising two flutes and a piano, called Trillium.
+Joanna Wyld is passionate about music education, and has worked as a primary school music specialist and private flute teacher.
+She is part of a trio comprising two flutes and a piano, called Trillium.

 In 2014 Joanna won the Oxford University Press spoof Grove Dictionary article competition, and was also awarded both second and third runner-up prizes.
 The OUP judges noted: “… in wit and prose most [of the shortlisted entries] seem to have flowed from the fingertips of the same inspired author”, one judge adding that the winning entry was “the only one that made me laugh out loud.”

 Joanna was longlisted for the Live Canon International Poetry Prize 2019; her poem was published in the Live Canon Anthology.